petercrona/arduino_ozone_ze25-o3/README.md

 # arduino_ozone_ze25-o3

-Coded this for a blog post on https://www.babyfriendlyair.com where I played around with this sensor.
+Coded this for a blog post (https://www.babyfriendlyair.com/en/technology/measuring-no2-with-a-winsen-ze25-o3-ozone-sensor/) where I played around with this sensor.

 ## Sensor